 Hardware Measurement

-Use hardware mode when you want MatchPatch to measure your real Helix.
+Use hardware mode when you want MatchPatch to measure your real Line 6 Helix or Pod Go.

 Hardware mode gives the results you should use for rehearsal, stage preparation, and final setlist balancing.